 Both an audiologist and a hearing instrument dispenser can give you a hearing test and fit you with hearing aids.
 But that is where the similarity ends.
 There is a whole lot of difference in their training and the level of care they provide.

 Hearing instrument dispensers are trained specifically to carry out hearing tests and subsequently fit and sell hearing aids to you.
 This training involves work experience supervised by a licensed hearing aid dispenser.
 They must also pass a state written and oral exam.

-Audiologists are trained to diagnose and treat hearing and balance disorders, which includes carrying out hearing tests and fitting hearing aids.
+Audiologists are trained to diagnose and treat hearing disorders, which includes carrying out hearing tests and fitting hearing aids.
 Their training involves studying a range of subjects at university, from anatomy and physiology to acoustics and psychophysics.
 There is so much information to learn that they must complete both an undergraduate and a postgraduate degree in Audiology.
 After all of this, they are still not qualified.
 They need to complete a minimum of 350 hours of patient care, twelve months of supervised work experience and pass a national exam.
 Once qualified, they have to undergo Continuing Education (CE) by completing accredited CE courses.

 Care provided to you

 A hearing instrument dispenser can provide you with a hearing test, fit you with hearing aids of your choice, and show you how to use and maintain your hearing aids.